decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 **Elton Mayo - Hawthorne Studies**

+The classical approach treated workers like machines.
+But Elton Mayo discovered that humans have emotions, social needs, and psychology that affect their work.

+**The Famous Hawthorne Experiment:**

+Mayo conducted experiments at Western Electric Company's Hawthorne plant to study how physical conditions (like lighting) affect productivity.

+**What Happened:**
+- **Phase 1:** Increased lighting → Productivity increased ✓
+- **Phase 2:** Decreased lighting → Productivity STILL increased! ✗ (Unexpected!)
+- **Surprise Discovery:** Even when lighting was reduced to moonlight level, workers kept producing more!

+**Why?**
+Because workers felt special that management was paying attention to them.
+They felt valued and important.
+This psychological factor mattered more than physical conditions!

 **Key Findings:**

-- Workers are not just economic beings
+1. **Workers are not just economic beings:**
+   - They don't work only for money; they also need respect, recognition, and social satisfaction.

-- Social and psychological factors affect productivity
+2. **Social and psychological factors affect productivity:**
+   - How workers feel emotionally impacts their performance.
+   - **Example:** A happy, appreciated worker produces more than an unhappy one, even with same salary.

+3. **Informal groups influence behavior:**
-- Informal groups influence behavior
+   - Workers form friendships and groups at workplace.
+   - These informal groups affect how they work (peer pressure, group norms).

-- Recognition and participation motivate workers
+4. **Recognition and participation motivate workers:**

-**Example:** Productivity increased even when lighting reduced because workers felt valued.
+   - When workers are involved in decisions and their opinions are valued, they work harder.
+   - **Example:** Asking workers for suggestions makes them feel important and motivated.

+**Lesson:** Treat workers as humans with emotions, not as machines.
+Good relationships and recognition improve productivity.

 ### 5.3 Modern Approach (1950 onwards)